CoolCreasu/Traffic-Light/README.md

 # Traffic-Light
 ## Description
 This is a simple traffic light made with a LOLIN D32 board.
+It is made with non-blocking code in mind, this means that there is no use of delay().
+We use millis() and interupts to make this happen.
 ## Usage
 When the LOLIN D32 board is powered the traffic light will start in the standard state.
 The cycle of the standard state is as follows:
 - 5s green
 - 2s yellow
 - 5s red
 - 2s yellow
 When the button is pressed the traffic light will go into the maintenance state.
 The cycle of the maintenance state is as follows:
 - 1s yellow on
 - 1s yellow off
+If the button is pressed again the traffic light will change back to the standard state.
 ## Parts Required
 - 1 Lolin D32 board
 - 3 Leds (Red, Yellow, Green)